tearflake/symbolprose/README.md

 ## resources

-There are a some resources about *Symbolverse* to check out:
+There are a some resources about Symbolprose to check out:

 - Read the [Symbolprose specification](https://tearflake.github.io/symbolprose/docs/symbolprose).
 - ...